Are you tracking the right product marketing KPIs?

 1. Positioning and messaging

-- when developing your product positioning keep in mind how you want people to think and feel about your product.
+Positioning is all about setting the context on how the product should be viewed by the user.
+When developing your product positioning keep in mind how you want people to think and feel about your product.

-- messaging is about understanding the users’ job-to-be-done and building the right value propositions for each that showcases the use of the product
+Messaging is about understanding the users’ job to be done and building the right value propositions for each that showcases the use of the product.

 3. Increasing product adoption and retention

-How to measure Product Marketing success?
+How to measure product marketing success?

 Product marketing success is measured through a specific set of KPIs that together determine if the goals and objectives were achieved or not.